natanieljr/droidmate/README.md

 ### Android devices and emulators compatibility ###

-DroidMate works on Android 6.0 (API 23), on physical devices.
-It also works on Android 4.4.2 (API 19), both physical devices and emulators.
+DroidMate works on Android 6.0 (API 23), on physical devices. ~~It also works on Android 4.4.2 (API 19), both physical devices and emulators.~~**From May 10th onward support for Android 4.4.2 (API 19) was removed because the libraries required for compatibility are no longer shipped with Android SDK.**

 DroidMate works on API 23 emulators, but with limitations.
 It works fully on the slow, ARM-based emulators.
 In the fast x86 emulators, DroidMate cannot work with _inlined_ (see `repo/RUNNING.md`) apks and thus, cannot monitor calls to Android framework.
 This is due to the fact ArtHook, the library used in DroidMate for monitoring when running on API 23, is compatible only with ARM architecture, not x86.